robertsonics/WAV-Trigger-Arduino-Serial-Library/README.md

 **wTrig.start()** - you must call this method first to initialize the serial communications.

-**wTrig.masterGain(int gain)** - this function immediately sets the gain of the output stage to the specified value.
+**wTrig.masterGain(int gain)** - this function immediately sets the gain of the final output stage to the specified value.
 The range for gain is -70 to +4.
 If audio is playing, you will hear the result immediately.
-If audio is not playing, the new gain will be used the next time the track is started.
+If audio is not playing, the new gain will be used the next time a track is started.

 **wTrig.trackPlaySolo(int t)** - this function stops any and all tracks that are currently playing and starts track number **t** from the beginning.